Gitaroo Man: Soundtrack

 The Gitaroo Man Original Soundtrack is an audio CD released in 2001, containing the majority of the songs found in the PS2 video game Gitaroo Man.
 While it is missing the background music played during the Collection viewing and the Masters' Play versions of songs, it does have four "Ropeland" remixes of certain stages.

 Release

 Gitaroo Man One (ギタルマン ワン, Gitaru Man Wan), a budget trial version of the game, was released prior to the full game's Japanese launch, on April 5, 2001.
 It features the original TGS trailer, alternate versions of some of the game's songs, an art gallery mode, and a mini game starring Puma.
 Each copy also included three collectible cards with which players could play rock paper scissors.

+THQ handled distribution of the title in Europe as part of a four-game deal with Koei.

 Gitaroo Man Lives!

 Gitaroo Man Lives!, known in Japan as Gitaroo Man Live! (ギタルマン ライブ！, Gitaru Man Raibu!), is a port of the game released for the PlayStation Portable in Japan on June 8, 2006, in Europe on September 29, 2006, and in North America on November 14, 2006.
 Along with local Ad-Hoc multiplayer and additional difficulty options, the game adds a new Duet mode, in which two players control Gitaroo Man and Kirah in two exclusive new stages, "Metal Header" and "Toda Pasión".
 These levels may also be played alone if the handheld's Ad-Hoc is activated.